Optimal and instance-dependent guarantees for Markovian linear stochastic approximation: Problem set-up

 In the context of TD, it is natural to consider a \emph{sieve estimator}.
 Given a collection of basis functions $\{\phi_j \}_{j=1}^\infty$, we can define the nested family $\LinSpace_1 \subset \LinSpace_2 \subset \cdots$, where $\LinSpace_\usedim$ denotes the span of the sub-collection $\{\phi_j\}_{j=1}^\usedim$.
 Here the choice of the sieve parameter $\usedim$ is key: larger values reduce the approximation error at the expense of increasing the estimation error.
 We discuss how this can be done in Section~\ref{sec:consequences}. \\

 Another extension of the TD$(0)$ algorithm---one that becomes feasible under the Markovian observation model---is the TD$(\lambda)$ family of procedures.
 A fundamental question is how well the solution of the projected fixed-point equation~\eqref{eq:projected-fixed-point} approximates the true value function $V^*$.
-The paper~\cite{mou2020optimal} analyzes this quantity, and provides matching upper and lower bounds in the $\myiid$ setting.
+Prior work by a subset of the current authors~\cite{mou2020optimal} analyzes this quantity, and provides matching upper and lower bounds in the $\myiid$ setting.
 However, the Markovian observation model actually allows this approximation error to be reduced, albeit at the cost of increased estimation error, as discussed in our next example.

-\begin{example}[Policy evaluation with TD$(\lambda)$] \upshape The family of TD$(\lambda)$ algorithms is motivated by the following observation: since the value function $\valuestar$ is the fixed point of Eq~\eqref{eq:bellman}, it is also the fixed point of the composition of itself.
+\begin{example}[Policy evaluation with TD$(\lambda)$] \upshape The family of TD$(\lambda)$ algorithms is motivated by the following observation: since the value function $\valuestar$ is the fixed point of equation~\eqref{eq:bellman}, it is also the fixed point of the composition of itself.
 Concretely, for any $k \geq 1$, we have:

 For any $\lambda \in [0, 1)$, we take the weighted average of the above (infinite) collection of equations using exponentially-decaying weight $(1, \lambda, \lambda^2, \cdots)$, and obtain the following equation.